 Michael, who styles himself The Sligo Woodcarver, has created many wonderful wooden ornaments with his chisel and mallet in his premises where he once operated a butcher shop.

-Michael sculpts figures and scenes from Irish folklore in locally grown Beech, Ash, Oak and Sycamore.
+Michael sculpts figures and scenes from Irish folklore in locally grown Beech, Ash, Oak, and Sycamore.

 When I visited, he had just completed a piece entitled Tá Fergus ag Teach, telling the legend of Fergus mac Róich, the exiled King of Ulster, who is reputedly buried not far from Sligo.
-Fergus was murdered when a jealous Ailill Finn, king of the Erris, tricked his blind brother, Lugaid Dalleces, to kill him with a spear when he saw him swimming in a lake with Queen Medb.
+Fergus was murdered when a jealous Ailill Finn, king of Erris, Co Mayo, tricked his blind brother, Lugaid Dalleces, to kill him with a spear when he saw him swimming in a lake with Queen Medb.

 Evidence of Michael’s love of the arts, dedication to his craft, and appreciation of literature surrounds him in his workshop.
-The many ornamental wooden creations he has carved over the decades grace his shop window and the posters and memorabilia decorating his endearing workshop evoke memories of time in business when substance trumped marketing and related nonsense.
+The many ornamental wooden creations he has carved over the decades grace his shop window and the posters and memorabilia decorating his endearing workshop evoke memories of a time in business when substance trumped marketing and related nonsense.